ashishkarnad/sandbox/core/README.md

 }
 ```

+Adding a mutator here tells Sensu to pass only the `output` from the event to Graphite.

-Restart the Sensu server and API:
+Now restart the Sensu server and API:

 ```
 sudo systemctl restart sensu-{server,api}
 ```

-And finally check out work using the settings API:
+And confirm it using the settings API:

 ```
 curl -s http://localhost:4567/settings | jq .